Tax on Children’s Savings: Keep their money out of the taxman’s reach

-What you can do: Invest in one of the many tax efficient investment plans available, which will potentially save money both before and after your child reaches 18.
+What you can do: Invest in one of the many tax-efficient investment plans available, which will potentially save money both before and after your child reaches the age of 18.

 Tax efficient investment options

-If your child has a Child Trust Fund, you could top-this up, up to the current annual limit of £4,080 for the 2015/2016 tax year.
-If they don’t you can take out a Junior ISA for an under-18 year old.
-These also allow you to pay in up to the 2015/2016 allowance of £4,080 in stocks and shares and/or cash.
+If your child has a Child Trust Fund, you could top this up, up to the current annual limit of £9,000 for the 2023/2024 tax year.
+If they don’t you can take out a Junior ISA for an under-18-year-old.
+These also allow you to pay in up to the 2023/2024 allowance of £9,000 in stocks and shares and/or cash.

-Or you can take out a Child Tax Exempt Savings Plan.
-These are long-term saving plans offered by friendly societies, such as Foresters Friendly Society, that allow you to save £25 a month for anything from 10-25 years.
+Or you can take out a children’s Tax Exempt Savings Plan.
+These are long-term saving plans offered by friendly societies, such as Foresters Friendly Society, that allow you to save £25 a month for anything from 10 to 25 years.
 You can even arrange for them to pay-out on a special birthday, such as their 18th or 21st for example.

-Both Junior ISAs and Child Tax Exempt Savings Plans offer several advantages:
+Both Junior ISAs and children’s Tax Exempt Savings Plans offer several advantages:

 - The cash sum paid out is tax free